diegomrodrigues/statistical_learning_notes/12. Ensemble Learning/topics.md

-Okay, here's a detailed analysis of the topics and subtopics covered in Chapter 16, "Ensemble Learning," focusing on the key concepts, techniques, and their connections:

-**16. Ensemble Learning**

 *   **16.1 Introduction:**
     *   Core Idea: Combining multiple base learners to create more accurate and robust prediction models.
         * Emphasizes on a broad range of methods: Bagging, Random Forests, Boosting, Stacking, Basis expansions and Bayesian approaches.